anne-urai/lab_wiki/ProjectIdeas.md

 - How can we disentangle choice updating from slow drifts in decision criterion?
 Apply method proposed by [Gupta and Brody](https://www.biorxiv.org/content/10.1101/2021.09.17.460767v1).
 - Test prediction: does inactivation of PPC (LIP inactivation in monkeys or TMS to IPS0/1 or IPS 2/3 in humans) during the ITI reduce choice history bias?
 Find data or run a TMS experiment.
 - Do mice show 'handedness', i.e. a preference to respond with 'rightward' choices?
 Based on observation by Sebastian Bruijns, early on in the IBL task.
 Combine with literature review on handedness across decision-making tasks (especially in mice) with different response modalities.
+- Using data from [Ni et al](https://www.pnas.org/doi/10.1073/pnas.2120529119), link changes in motivation under methylphenidate (Ritalin) to the Expected Value of Control theory.
+With Bryant Jongkees.Apply a DDM to go beyond simple P(correct).

 ### Decision-making: data collection
 - How do decision-making strategies differ across mammalian species?
 Build and run a human version of the [IBL decision task](https://elifesciences.org/articles/63711), online and/or in the lab with EEG.